Inflationary entanglement: Quantum fluctuations during inflation

 that turns out to be a complicated version of the equations of motion for $\phi$ at a perturbative level.
-In order to solve analytically this equation, one has to argue particular energy conditions, corresponding to given lengthscales for the inflaton fluctuations.
+Once the $\delta \phi_k$ modes are obtained, the full expansion for quantum fluctuations of the inflaton field reads \cite{ref1}